taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [tweetMapping](https://github.com/wtnv-lab/tweetMapping) - This is a digital archive of geotagged tweets that were tweeted within 24 hours of the occurrence of the Great East Japan Earthquake.
  * [pitch-accent](https://github.com/shirakaba/pitch-accent) - Predict pitch accent in Japanese
  * [kana2ipa](https://github.com/amanoese/kana2ipa) - Command to convert "hiragana" or "katakana" into International Phonetic Alphabet (IPA) symbols when pronouncing in Japanese.
+ * [voicevox](https://github.com/VOICEVOX/voicevox) - Editor for VOICEVOX, a high-quality text-to-speech software that can be used for free.

 |Name|downloads/week|total downloads|stars|